 Correct engine oil viscosity is essential.
-Oil viscosity affects the amount of torque that is needed to crank the engine.
+Oil viscosity affects lubrication properties and wear protection that the oil provides for the engine.
 Refer to this Operation and Maintenance Manual, "Fluid Recommendations" for the recommended viscosity of oil.
+At temperatures below -10° C (14° F) damage to engine components can occur if the engine is allowed to operate at high load and speed immediately after starting.